schoeffm/dict/README.md

 1. Checkout the repository and make sure you have all pre-requisites for compiling to native code
     1. GraalVM (tested with version `22.1.0.r17`)
     2. make sure you can compile to native images with that installation (i.e. `gu install native-image`)
-2. next compile the code to native image (i.e. `mvn package -Pnative`)
+2. next compile the code to native image and generate the binaries using `./buildAll.sh`
-3. in the `target` folder you should see now a `dict-1.0.0-SNAPSHOT-runner` binary
+3. in the `target` folder you should see now a `dict` binary
-    1. copy that binary to your `bin`-folder and either rename it or define an alias
+    1. move that binary to our `$PATH`

 ## Developement

 As already mentioned - this project makes use of Quarkus and PicoCLI to create a native executable.